The-Alpha-Project/alpha-core/README.md

 - or `docker-compose run phpmyadmin` to spin up the container separately if the other containers are already running

 You can access phpmyadmin by visiting `http://localhost:8080`

+### Rebuilding the database

+To rebuild the database from scratch and apply again all the updates run  `docker-compose up --renew-anon-volumes sql`.
+Note: this will WIPE any custom handmade changes, including accounts.